Skip to Content

 • Use our content in any manner that compromises our brand, the integrity of our content or the user experience.

 Publisher’s note: We use online trackers to ensure compliance with our copyright.
-Violations of our copyright will be vigorously pursued and, if necessary, prosecuted.
+Violations of our copyright will be vigorously pursued.

 Licensing our content

-Fair and reasonable licensing terms are available should you wish to republish our articles in print or online for any commercial purpose.
-Authorized re-use must include FloridaRambler.com branding and copyright, as well as a link back to our home page if online.
+Fair and reasonable licensing terms are available should you wish to republish our articles in print or online.

 What does copyright mean?

-When an individual or a group of individuals create something new and unique, U.S. Copyright law automatically and instantly gives full ownership rights to that creation and the creator.
+When an individual or a group of individuals create something new and unique, U.S. Copyright law automatically and instantly awards full ownership rights to that creation and the creator.

-If you write an original screenplay, an article, or a blog post, or if you display an original photograph, you’ve created something new and unique and subject to copyright law.
-Once you put that creation out into the world for the public to see, copyright law automatically protects the creator from theft or re-use of that creative work.
+If you write an original screenplay, an article, or a blog post, or if you display an original photograph, you’ve created something new and unique and protected by copyright law.

-If someone violates copyright by copying a blog post, article or photograph and attribute it to themselves or otherwise attempts to claim or imply authorship, U.S. Copyright Law makes it possible to enforce our rights to protect our original content from illegal use and receive compensation for its use, including penalties.
-We vigorously enforce our copyright.
+If someone violates copyright by copying a blog post, article or photograph and attribute it to themselves or otherwise attempts to claim or imply authorship, U.S. Copyright Law enables us to obtain compensation, including penalties.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.